 As a result of participating in the cohorts, 83% of participating farmers (n=30) who gross at least $50,000 annually, report improvement in quality of life and personal wellness as measured pre-post cohort intervention.
 After implementing social sustainability plans, participating farmers and 108 family members or employees report positive changes to the farm environment or reduced employee turnover.

 Problem and Justification:

 Social sustainability requires adaptation and resilience in the face of change and stress.
-The well-being, quality of life, and social sustainability of US farmers, farm families, and farmworkers is a great concern because of farm labor shortfalls, global markets, climate change, and changes in technology and consumer preferences.
-Most farm sustainability efforts center on economic or environmental concerns; few sustainability projects focus on social sustainability with educational interventions to enhance relational skills and social supports.
-Maine farmers attending a recent farmer field tour and Northeast farmers responding to a social sustainability survey expressed a desire for peer learning and opportunities to convene at retreat to discuss issues of social sustainability.
+The well-being, quality of life, and social sustainability of US farmers, farm families, and farmworkers is a great concern because of farm labor shortfalls, increasingly globalized markets, climate change, and changes in technology and consumer preferences.
+Most farm sustainability efforts center on economic or environmental concerns; though few projects focus on social sustainability with educational interventions to enhance relational skills and social supports.
+Maine farmers attending a recent farmer field tour and Northeast farmers responding to a social sustainability survey expressed a desire for peer learning and opportunities to convene in a retreat setting to discuss issues of social sustainability.
 Agricultural service providers will also feel more prepared to identify/address issues of social sustainability when farmers validate the need.

 Solution and Approach:

-- 20 service providers report increased confidence understanding and addressing farm social sustainability as a result of participation in advisory group membership, retreat(s), work with cohort farms, or attending a training.
+- 20 farmers and 5 service providers report increased confidence understanding and addressing farm social sustainability as a result of participation in advisory group membership, retreat(s), work with cohort farms, or attending a training.

 How can indicators of “social sustainability” measure farmer community connection, equity, health and wellbeing?
 How do deliberate interventions (retreats and online communities) create experiences of social support for farmers?
 How do farmers’ individual actions through their social sustainability strategies and community outreach enhance social sustainability with family members, employees, and other farmers?